-Why sales teams should pivot from productivity to ‘outcome selling’
+Why sales teams should pivot from productivity to ‘outcome selling’by

 Companies have invested billions in customer relationship management (CRM) systems and performance management solutions that promise to enhance sales productivity and bolster performance by giving reps more time to sell.
 But is the investment really paying off?